-Steve, our Widowed Young Support Coordinator, has found from experience that what you do with your time and managing the expectations of well-meaning people is important.
+Steve, our former Widowed Young Support Coordinator, has found from experience, that it's important to manage the expectations of well-meaning people and consider carefully what you do with your time.

 It’s interesting how the expectations of these well-meaning people, can often be expressed in statements like: